psych0pat/HERHACKLES/README.md

 Ready to hack the game ?

 ## How to play
+You can download the game directly from [https://psych0pat.itch.io/herhackles](itch.io).
+Only Windows/OSX atm.

 If you're lost, use `help`, `get elements` and `get attr` when you're on the console